bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 collection.Find(...).Skip(100).Limit(100);
 ```

-`Skip` és `Limit` are meaningless in this form, because without sorting the "first 100 elements" query is not deterministic.
-So for these types of queries it is necessary to provide an appropriate sorting requirement.
+`Skip` and `Limit` are meaningless in this form because without sorting, the "first 100 elements" query is not deterministic.
+So for these types of queries, it is necessary to provide an appropriate sorting requirement.
 Sorting is defined using `Builders<T>`.

 ```csharp
 collection.Find(...)